Coupled Chemical Reactions: Effects of Electric Field, Diffusion and Boundary Control: Discussion and Conclusion

 Our treatment, however, uses only the simplest representations of the chemical reactions themselves and we are quite aware that the specifics of the reactions that have been so exhaustively analyzed in the electrochemistry literature will need to be introduced to our current based models as more realism is sought.
+Different systems in electrochemistry have different mechanisms.
+Different systems in biology are also likely to use somewhat different mechanisms for the reactions and the switch, with different regulation.

 In this regard, it will be of particular interest to biologists to consult the literature on proton-electron reactions in inorganic systems \cite{fraggedakis2021theory}.
-In the future, with more detailed information on the reactions and biological structure, our model could be used to study the full electron transport chain during the ATP production or blood clotting cascade process \cite{xu2010multiscale,smith2015all}.
+In the future, with more detailed information on the reactions and biological structure, our model could be used to study the full electron transport chain during the ATP production that occurs in almost every cell in an animal and other processes, perhaps including the blood clotting cascade process \cite{xu2010multiscale,smith2015all}.

 Chemical reactions can also play an important role in the active motion of soft matter.
 For example, in some active gels, chemical reactions between the gel components can generate mechanical stress that drives the motion of the gel.
 Similarly, chemical reactions can be used to generate motion in droplets or other active soft matter systems.
 Also, in the current work, the fluid is neglected temporarily for simplicity.
 By adding the kinetic energy of the fluid to the total energy $E$ and constitutive relation, our model could be used to study the active rheology of soft matter \cite{wang2021onsager}.